maplesond/spectre/doc/source/network_tools.rst

   netmake -alt -o bees.t -w GREEDY_ME -x TREE bees.nex

-Note that we also provide a graphical user interface for netmake which can be started using the ``netmake-gui`` tool.
-The same options are available in the GUI as the command line.
+Alternatively, Neighbor-Net and the netmake alternative can be invoked through the Tools menu in Spectre Viewer.

 NetME